timescale/pgai/docs/vectorizer-api-reference.md

 - The choice of indexing method depends on your dataset size, query performance requirements, and available resources.

-- [ai.indexing_none](#aiindexing_none) is better suited for small datasets, or when want to perform index creation manually.
+- [ai.indexing_none](#aiindexing_none) is better suited for small datasets, or when you want to perform index creation manually.
 - [ai.indexing_diskann](#aiindexing_diskann) is generally recommended for larger datasets that require an index.

 - The `min_rows` parameter enables you to delay index creation until you have enough data to justify the overhead.